nubenetes/awesome-kubernetes/docs/ansible.md

 - [Ansistrano](https://github.com/ansistrano)
 - [Capistrano](https://capistranorb.com/) A remote server automation and deployment tool written in Ruby.

+## Anacron and Ansible
+- [opensource.com: How I use Ansible and anacron for automation](https://opensource.com/article/21/9/ansible-anacron-automation) With anacron, I can drop scripts and Ansible playbooks into place for all manner of trivial tasks.
+- [opensource.com: Use anacron for a better crontab](https://opensource.com/article/21/2/linux-automation) Instead of manually performing repetitive tasks, let Linux do them for you.

 ## Writing an Ansible module
 - [docs.ansible.com: Developing Ansible modules](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html)
+- [techforce1.nl: Creating your first Ansible module](https://techforce1.nl/creating-your-first-ansible-module)

+## Using Ansible with REST APIs
+- [opensource.com: Using Ansible with REST APIs](https://opensource.com/article/21/9/ansible-rest-apis) You may have queried APIs with a web browser or curl, but one of the overlooked capabilities of Ansible is how well it can leverage APIs as part of any playbook.

+### Writing an Ansible module for a REST API
 - [ansible.com: Automating your business application's REST API with Ansible](https://www.ansible.com/automating-business-applications-rest-api) You will learn how you can use Ansible to talk to your business application's REST API - and to develop your own Ansible modules doing just that.
 - [liquidat.wordpress.com: [Howto] Writing an Ansible module for a REST API](https://liquidat.wordpress.com/2016/06/27/howto-writing-an-ansible-module-for-a-rest-api/)
-- [techforce1.nl: Creating your first Ansible module](https://techforce1.nl/creating-your-first-ansible-module)